 The rule was intended to comply with the requirements for advertising claims of specialization set forth in Peel v.
 Attorney Registration and Disciplinary Commission of Illinois, 496 U. S. 91, 110 L.Ed.2d 83, 110 S.Ct.
 2281 (1990).

 At Lawyer Legion, we understand the importance of specialty certification programs in Pennsylvania.
-These programs help the public make a more informed decision when they begin their search for an attorney.
+Specialty certification programs at the state and national level can help the public make a more informed decision when they begin their search for an attorney.